 SA Consumer Experts Panel

-The Consumer Experts Panel draws on the collective knowledge, skills, expertise and experience of Commission’s Consumer Advisory Committee and SA Water’s customer advisory groups, sitting jointly as a Consumer Experts Panel.
+The Consumer Experts Panel drew on the collective knowledge, skills, expertise and experience of the Commission’s Consumer Advisory Committee and SA Water’s customer advisory groups, sitting jointly as a Consumer Experts Panel.

-The Commission acknowledges and recognises the value that members of those committees bring to the regulatory system in this State, developed through some 20 years of utility regulatory experience.
-We want to ensure that we capture and support that value, and to provide a meaningful and ongoing role for consumer representatives and advocates in South Australian regulatory processes.
+The Commission acknowledged and recognised the value that members of those committees could bring to the regulatory system in this State, developed through some 20 years of utility regulatory experience.
+We wanted to ensure that we captured and supported that value, and provided a meaningful and ongoing role for consumer representatives and advocates in South Australian regulatory processes.

-The key purpose of the Consumer Experts Panel will be to allow members to identify and raise the issues that are important to the customers they represent.
-The Commission will provide members with the resources and opportunity to have their views heard through a more efficient, effective and inclusive regulatory consultation process, including the capacity to commission research (through the Commission), on relevant areas of inquiry which would benefit the SAW RD20 review process and the outcomes for SA Water’s customers and the community.
+The key purpose of the Consumer Experts Panel was to allow members to identify and raise issues that are important to the customers they represent.
+The Commission provided members with the resources and opportunity to have their views heard through an inclusive regulatory consultation process, including the capacity to commission research (through the Commission), on relevant areas of inquiry which would benefit the SAW RD20 review process and the outcomes for SA Water’s customers and the community.

-The evidence, and other outputs, from these joint issue identification and prioritisation exercises will be provided to SA Water’s Board and to the Negotiation Forum and will be a critical input to the SAW RD20 process.
-The Consumer Experts Panel will help to ensure that the proposed business plan that SA Water submits to the Commission has been prepared with a sound understanding of the key issues raised by members.
+The evidence, and other outputs, from these joint issue identification and prioritisation exercises was provided to SA Water’s Board and to the Negotiation Forum and was a critical input to the SAW RD20 process.
+The Consumer Experts Panel aimed to help to ensure that the proposed business plan that SA Water submitted to the Commission was prepared with a sound understanding of the key issues raised by members.

-The SA Consumer Experts Panel has developed a Priorities Report summarising its key priorities for SAW RD20.
+The SA Consumer Experts Panel developed a Priorities Report summarising its key priorities for SAW RD20.

-- It describes the key issues that the members of the Panel expect SA Water to consider and respond to (including explanations as to why it will or will not pursue an issue) as it develops its proposed business plan for the 1 July 2020 to 30 June 2024 regulatory period, and
+- It described the key issues that the members of the Panel expected SA Water to consider and respond to (including explanations as to why it will or will not pursue an issue) as it developed its proposed business plan for the 1 July 2020 to 30 June 2024 regulatory period, and

-- It provides guidance to the Customer Negotiation Committee on the matters that it may wish to consider in testing SA Water’s draft business proposals, as part of the Negotiation Forum process.
+- It provided guidance to the Customer Negotiation Committee on matters of consideration when testing SA Water’s draft business proposals, as part of the Negotiation Forum process.

-The Panel will help to ensure that SA Water’s proposed business plan, which SA Water will submit to the Commission in October 2019, has been prepared with a sound understanding of the key issues raised by members.
+The Panel aimed to help to ensure that SA Water’s proposed business plan was prepared with a sound understanding of the key issues raised by members.